RosterElf Logo

 What you need to know

 Annual leave is a fundamental entitlement under the National Employment Standards (NES).
-Full-time employees are entitled to 4 weeks paid leave per year, and part-time employees receive pro-rata entitlements.
+Full-time employees are entitled to 4 weeks paid leave per year, and part-time employees receive pro-rata entitlements based on their ordinary hours.

 STEP-BY-STEP